anshob257/wanderlust-/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Acknowledgments
 Built with passion for travel and technology.
-Special thanks to the open-source community for tools like Node.js, MongoDB, and Cloudinary.
+Special thanks to the open-source community for tools like Node.js, MongoDB.

 Made  by ANSH OBERAI

 Happy traveling with Wanderlust! 🌎✨